monster-penguin/BIOS-Preservation-Tool/README.md

 ### Build counts vs report counts

 The build summary counts **canonicals across all platforms combined**.
 Each platform report counts only the canonicals that specific platform declares.
-These numbers will always differ — a canonical declared only by RetroDECK does not appear in the Batocera count.
+Missing and unverifiable per-platform counts will always be lower than the global totals — a canonical declared only by RetroDECK does not appear in the Batocera count.

+**Hash mismatch is different**: per-platform hash_mismatch counts can be *higher* than the global total.
+The build's global `hash mismatch` count only covers blobs where no platform anywhere can verify the file — the hard case.
+A file the build calls `verified` (matched one platform's declared hash) can still be the wrong version for a *different* platform that expects a distinct regional revision.
+That per-platform mismatch does not affect the global count but does produce rows in the shopping list and increments the per-platform hash_mismatch counter.

 The blob count on the `Blobs stored:` line can exceed the canonical count.
 This happens when multiple verified regional variants of the same BIOS are stored (e.g. Japanese and US versions of the same file).
 Both count as one canonical but two blobs.